OpenTermsArchive/contrib-versions/500px/Privacy Policy.md

 Effective Date of this Privacy Policy

-This Privacy Policy is effective as of May 25, 2018.
+This Privacy Policy is effective as of January 24, 2019.

 **Basically,**

-Effective as of May 25, 2018.
+Effective as of January 24, 2019.